 In addition to Social Media, reviews are truly one of the largest ways to improve the “heads in beds” ratio for your resort.
 By monitoring your reviews you can reach out to people, see what needs to be improved, and see the areas of your resort that people have fallen in love with.
 Reviews can also give your guests a voice and make them feel more comfortable with you.

-A recent trip we took to Disney inspired us to create this post as we solely based our reservations on reviews we found online and it proved VERY SUCCESSFUL!
-We had a great time, great stay, left a great review and will be returning there soon!
+A recent trip we took to Disney inspired us to create this post as we solely based our reservations on reviews we found online and it proved to be VERY SUCCESSFUL!
+We had a great time, a great stay, left a great review, and will be returning there soon!

 Online reviews are a large reason for the amount of people staying in your resort.
 “Word of Mouth” isn’t necessarily the same today as you are visible to anyone on the internet.
 Over 148 million travel bookings are made online each year,

 We know that increasing heads in beds increases revenue.
 Now let’s think about how people work.
 People, in general, want to stay or do things other people are doing and enjoying.
 If a guest leaves a great review, everyone sees it and this generates a level of trust and interest in your establishment.
 This increase in trust and independent review gives a traveler that initiative to make a reservation, visit you and leave another great review.
 This cycle, once started, keeps evolving and growing.
 We have experienced this with “The Breakers of Fort Walton Beach” already.
 Currently, solely because of reviews, they are now #1 condo in the Fort Walton Beach, FL area as indicated by Trip Advisor.

 #2 Better Your Resort